-Tap Your Employee Networks in Recruiting Candidates
+Tap Your Employee Networks

 Spread word-of-mouth information about the position availability, or eventual availability, to each employee so they can constantly look for superior candidates in their networks of friends and associates.

-In this era of online social and professional networking, the chances are, you and your employees are instantly connected to hundreds, and even thousands, of potential candidates.
+With online social and professional networking, the chances are, you and your employees are instantly connected to hundreds, and even thousands, of potential candidates.
 Tap into this potential audience on Facebook, LinkedIn, and Twitter, to name just a few.